Single dad struggles to pay for insulin for 3 sons

 Copays for the insulin alone cost over $200 a month.
 That’s a lot of money when there’s no cash coming in.

-Boncler said Timothy also has pituitary dwarfism.
-Artificial growth hormones were helping him grow but he can no longer afford them.
+Boncler said Christopher also has pituitary dwarfism.
+Artificial growth hormones were helping him grow but Boncler can no longer afford them.

 Boncler isn’t asking for handouts.
 He’s just asking people to support his business so that he can pay his bills.

-Note: UPDATE: Because of the overwhelming response, a friend has set up a Youcaring.com page for Boncler and his boys.